snakemake/snakefmt/README.md

 from a `pyproject.toml` file.
 In addition, it will also load any [`black` configurations][black-config] you have in the same file.

-By default, `snakefmt` will search in your current directory for a file named `pyproject.toml`.
-If your configuration file is located somewhere else or called something different, then specify the location with `--config`.
+By default, `snakefmt` will search in the parent directories of the formatted file(s) for a file called `pyproject.toml` and use any configuration there.
+If your configuration file is located somewhere else or called something different, specify it using `--config`.

 Any options you pass on the command line will take precedence over default values in the configuration file.